-LOW SPACE REQUIREMENTS The solution is designed for high picking output and process quality – and all this at a low required space to keep energy consumption to a minimum.
+LOW SPACE REQUIREMENTS The solution is designed for high picking output and process quality — and within a minimally sized space to keep energy consumption lower.

 OPTIMUM TEMPERATURE CONTROL Virtually all processes at the distribution center are automated in various temperature ranges in order to ensure ergonomic work conditions for employees in addition to product quality.

 Nordfrost Group is a global specialist in freezer logistics.
 The family-owned company, which was founded in 1975, has distribution centers throughout Germany and its network comprises 37 units in all areas of Europe.
 Nordfrost offers its customers from the grocery retail sector and industrial supply chain management everything from a single source: from transport to storage and picking to distribution.

 Within the last few years, the freezer specialist has grown significantly and wants to expand its capacities in the Ruhr area by concentrating them at one site.
 The newly constructed building in Herne will become a central hub and supply customers from the entire region.
 The distribution center is designed for high picking capacity and quality as well as flexibility.
 Several thousand packaging units per hour can be processed in the DC in a largely automated process according to the requirements of the customer and then made available for shipping.